komodorio/helm-dashboard/README.md

 ## Execute Helm tests

-For all the release(s) (istalled helm charts), you can execute helm tests for that release.
-For the tests to execute successfully, you need to have existing tests for that helm chart
+For all the release(s) (installed helm charts), you can execute helm tests for that release.
+For the tests to execute successfully, you need to have existing tests for that helm chart.

 You can execute `helm test` for the specific release as below:
 ![](screenshot_run_test.png)